adamburgess/australian-constitution/referendums/1899/00-constitution/constitution.md

 #### 9\.
 Constitution.

-The Constitution of the Commonwealth shall be as follows:---
+The Constitution of the Commonwealth shall be as follows:—

-The Constitution.
+##### The Constitution.

-This Constitution is divided as follows:---
+This Constitution is divided as follows:—

-Chapter I. The Parliament:
+* Chapter I. The Parliament:

-> Part I. General:
+  * Part I. General:
->
-> Part II.
+  * Part II.
 The Senate:
->
-> Part III.
+  * Part III.
 The House of Representatives:
->
-> Part IV.
+  * Part IV.
 Both Houses of the Parliament:
->
-> Part V. Powers of the Parliament:
+  * Part V. Powers of the Parliament:

-Chapter II.
+* Chapter II.
 The Executive Government:

-Chapter III.
+* Chapter III.
 The Judicature:

-Chapter IV.
+* Chapter IV.
 Finance and Trade:

-Chapter V. The States:
+* Chapter V. The States:

-Chapter VI.
+* Chapter VI.
 New States:

-Chapter VII.
+* Chapter VII.
 Miscellaneous:

-Chapter VIII.
+* Chapter VIII.
 Alteration of the Constitution.

-The Schedule.
+* The Schedule.

-## Chapter I.---The Parliament.
+## Chapter I.—The Parliament.

-### Part I.---General.
+### Part I.—General.

 #### 1\.
 Legislative Power.